Continuous Positive Airway Pressure (CPAP) Therapy for Obstructive Sleep Apnea

 If using CPAP is not comfortable, or if you have certain side effects, work with your doctor to fix them.
 Here are some things you can try:

-- Be sure the mask or nasal prongs fit well.
+- Be sure the mask, nasal mask, or nasal pillow fits well.

 - See if your doctor can adjust the pressure of your CPAP.

-- If your nose is dry, try a humidifier.
+- If your nose or mouth is dry, set the machine to deliver warmer or wetter air.
+Or try using a humidifier.

-- If your nose is runny or stuffy, try decongestant medicine or a steroid nasal spray.
+- If your nose is runny or stuffy, talk to your doctor about using a decongestant medicine or steroid nasal spray.
 Be safe with medicines.
 Read and follow all instructions on the label.
 Do not use the medicine longer than the label says.

 To learn more about Healthwise, visit Healthwise.org.